dotnet/docs/docs/concepts/primer.md

 You can take a look at the [Overview of .NET implementations](editions-overview.md) document to figure out all of the different editions of the .NET Framework that are available, both Microsoft's and others.

 This Primer will help you understand some of the key concepts in the .NET Platform and point you to more resources for each given topic.
-By the end of it, you should have enough information to be able to recognize salient terms and concepts in the .NET Platform and to know how to further your knowledge about them.
+By the end of it, you should have enough information to be able to recognize significant terms and concepts in the .NET Platform and to know how to further your knowledge about them.

 ## Key .NET Concepts